AgorismLabs/agorist_notes/notes/the_legend_of_anarcho_claus.md

 Janie’s face filled with contrition.
 “I’m so sorry!
 I thought ‘Rudy’ was short for ‘Rudolph’.”

 Anarcho Claus shook his head.
 “They were born twins.
-Rudolph… and <i>Rudyard</i>.
+Rudolph… and _Rudyard_.
 He prefers to be called Rudy.”

 “What’s so bad if Santa… I mean Red Coat catches us, Anarcho Claus?”
 Janie finally trusted the younger Claus not to leave her mystified for long.